-The Doyle Engaging Difference Program is a campus-wide collaboration between the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship (CNDLS) to strengthen Georgetown University’s core commitment to tolerance and diversity and to enhance global awareness of the challenges and opportunities of an era of increasing interconnectedness.
-Doyle faculty fellowships support the redesign of lower-level courses to incorporate themes of cultural, religious, and other forms of difference, while Doyle Seminars facilitate in-depth explorations of similar themes in smaller, upper-level courses.
-In addition to curricular innovation, the Doyle Program supports: the Junior Year Abroad Network, through which Hoyas blog about their encounters with diverse host societies; Doyle student fellows, who engage intercultural and interreligious dialogue on campus; and the Education and Social Justice Project that sends students abroad to research local efforts led by religious communities to advance development through education.
-The program is made possible through the generosity of William J. Doyle (C’72), a member of the Georgetown University Board of Directors.
+The Doyle Engaging Difference Program is a campus-wide collaboration between the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship (CNDLS) designed to strengthen Georgetown University’s core commitment to tolerance and diversity and to enhance global awareness of the challenges and opportunities of an era of increasing interconnectedness.
+Doyle Faculty Fellowships support the redesign of lower-level courses engage with questions of difference, while Doyle Seminars facilitate in-depth explorations of similar themes in smaller, upper-level courses.
+In addition to curricular innovation, the Doyle Program supports the Junior Year Abroad Network, through which Hoyas blog about their encounters with diverse host societies, and Doyle student fellows, who explore intercultural and interreligious issues through their studies and engage in dialogue with the wider campus community.
+The program is made possible through the generosity of William J. Doyle (C’72), Chairman of the Georgetown University Board of Directors.

 The Doyle Engaging Difference Program involves students and faculty from across the Georgetown campus.
 Since the program launched in the fall of 2009, nearly 3,000 students have taken one of the courses taught by Doyle Faculty Fellows.
 To date there have been nearly 100 fellows from 36 different disciplines across campus.
 More than 500 students have participated in the Junior Year Abroad Network and more than 400 students have taken part in nearly 40 Doyle Seminars.
 For more detailed information on program activities, see our annual reports.